ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Broader Incident Response
 {: #broader-incident-response}

-The above information discussed security response capabilities in {{site.data.keyword.Bluemix_notm:}}.
+The above information discussed security response capabilities in {{site.data.keyword.Bluemix_notm}}.
 But there are numerous broader solutions in the marketplace that handle security incident responses on a much larger scale to handle all aspects of risk exposure, people, process and technology when there is an event.
 IBM Cyber Security Services has a replete service in this area known as [IBM X-Force Incident Response Services.](https://www.ibm.com/services/incident-response)

 ## Vulnerability Management
 {: #vulnerability-management}